google/WebFundamentals/src/content/en/updates/posts/2016/03/web-enabled-internet-of-things.markdown

 experience, can work offline and can be added to the device home screen.

 As a proof of concept, I have been building a small device using the Intel&reg; Edison Arduino breakout board.
-Teh device contains a temperature sensor (TMP36) as well as an actuator (colored LED cathode).
+The device contains a temperature sensor (TMP36) as well as an actuator (colored LED cathode).
 The schematics for this device can be found at the end of this article.